AI Exam

 - 0.6% have classic 21-hydroxylase-deficient adrenal hyperplasia.

-- 0.2% have androgen-secreting tumors.
+- 0.2% have androgen-secreting tumours.

 PCOS and High-Risk Groups

-- PCOS prevalence is significantly higher among women with specific risk factors:
+- PCOS prevalence is significantly higher among:

-- Oligo-ovulatory infertility.
+- Women with oligo-ovulatory infertility.

-- Obesity and/or insulin resistance.
+- Women with obesity and/or insulin resistance.

-- A history of premature adrenarche.
+- Individuals with a history of premature adrenarche.

-- First-degree relatives with PCOS.
+- First-degree relatives of women with PCOS.

-- Women on antiseizure medications, particularly valproate, show increased PCOS prevalence.
+- Women on antiseizure medications, especially valproate.

 Incidence and Referral Bias